 Who can participate in Ride For Rations 2018?

 Participation in RfR is subject to participant acknowledging their medical and physical fitness to be able to participate what is entailed in RfR 2018; the acceptance of the rules and regulations of the event; and accepting to indemnify the organisors and, or their agents both of which are as indicated at the point of registration and agreed upon by participants at the point of registration.

 Participants must be at least 21 years in age at point of registration.

 The key objective is raising of funds for charity.
-Thus Ride for Rations 2017 is non-competitive and is targetted at amateur cyclist.
+Thus Ride for Rations 2018 is non-competitive and is targeted at amateur cyclist.
 Support train provided is planned based on this premise and as such targeted at the average ability cyclist.